About arc42

 Format

-The game state is serialized as JSON using YEN notation.
+The game state is encoded as JSON following YEN notation.

 Example: